-Those über-important chemical messengers affect many aspects of our health and we wouldn’t be able to live without them.
-When our hormones are regulated, we feel great–stable mood, lots of natural energy, healthy weight, good sex drive and beautiful skin and hair.
-But when they get out of balance, it can cause major health issues.
-Stephanie Rome- Certified Holistic Nutritionist and Health Coach behind Keenist – shares her wisdom on how to reach your highest health potential through what you eat and how you live your life.
+Those critical chemical messengers affect many aspects of our health, and we wouldn’t be able to live without them.
+When our hormones are regulated, we feel great; we have a stable mood, lots of natural energy, healthy weight, good sex drive and beautiful skin and hair.
+But, what happens when they get out of balance?
+Stephanie Rome- Certified Holistic Nutritionist and Health Coach behind Keenist – shares her knowledge on how to meet your highest health potential through what you eat and how you live your life.

 Many of the pesticides, fertilizers and growth hormones used in conventional foods are endocrine disruptors, which are chemicals that interfere with your endocrine (hormone) systems.
 For example, pesticides add synthetic hormones to your body (like xenoestrogens), confuse your body’s complex hormonal conversation and congest your liver, making it harder to process and eliminate excess hormones.

 Organic food is more nutrient-dense and helps put out the fire of inflammation that may contribute to a hormonal imbalance in the first place.
-If going 100% organic isn’t in your budget, prioritize the foods that really make an impact–namely, animal products (meat and dairy) and the Dirty Dozen list of produce.
-I know it can be more expensive, but think of buying organic food as an investment in your long-term health.
+If going 100% organic isn’t in your budget, prioritize the foods that really make an impact–namely, animal products (meat and dairy) and the list of their derivatives.
+We know it can be more expensive, but think of buying organic food as an investment in your long-term health.

 The liver is the key elimination organ of metabolized hormones, so it needs to work efficiently to make space for new hormones and prevent recycling of old ones.
 All of the brassica family of vegetables (broccoli, cauliflower, collards, kale, cabbage, Brussels sprouts, bok choy, turnips) contain indole-3 carbinol, which is a powerful hormone balancer.
 This compound helps break down estrogen and aids in detoxification.